rfrancesco/Symbolic/README.md

 #### Possible ideas going forward
 - Numerical integration
 - Root finding
 - Compilation into Bytecode for performance!
+(It seems already fast enough, it would be just for fun)

 #### Outside of scope - will not be implemented
 - Analytical integration (it's an art, after all)